 He explained that the rising sun flag is a celebratory flag that has been associated with joyful events (childbirth, festivals) by Japanese people since ancient times, insisting that it is in no way a political promotion.

 To Conclude About The Rising Sun Flag

 As we mentioned, Japan’s rising sun flag is a very delicate topic.
 Some people see it as a representation of the country’s history and culture, while others believe it should be banned because of its links to World War II-era atrocities.

 What do you think about this flag?
 Should Japan stop using it?
 Leave a comment below and let us know your thoughts.

 Commonly Asked Questions About the Japanese Rising Sun Flag:

-Since its use was used in Japan’s expansion to Asia, this flag is regarded as offensive in China, South Korea or Indonesia.
-This symbol has been associated with Japanese imperialism during the early 20th century.
+Since it was used in Japan’s expansion to Asia, this flag is seen as offensive in China, South Korea, and Indonesia.
+This symbol was associated with Japanese imperialism during the early 20th century.

-The rising sun flag is still being used in everyday life events such as celebrating a big catch by fishermen, childbirth, sports games among many others.
+The rising sun flag is still used in everyday events such as celebrating a big catch by fishers, childbirth, and sports games, among many others.
 This is not seen as a symbol of militarism anymore.

 The sun is an iconic Japanese symbol as it derives from the mythological goddess of the sun, Amaterasu, from the Shinto religion.
-Also because Japan is located in the west of the Pacific Ocean, the sun rises spectacularly from the East, therefore the rising sun flag was inspired from this image.
+Also, because Japan is located west of the Pacific Ocean, the sun rises spectacularly from the East.
+Therefore the rising sun flag was inspired by this image.

-Japan’s rising sun flag was banned inside olympic stadiums because of some protests, though it’s still totally legal to display this flag anywhere else.
+Japan’s rising sun flag was banned inside Olympic stadiums because of some protests, though it’s still legal to display it anywhere else.